 Wild West books

-Set up your cowboy classroom library with some fun fiction, nonfiction, and activity guides.
+Set up your cowboy classroom theme library with some fun fiction, nonfiction, and activity guides.

 - You Wouldn’t Want to Live in a Wild West Town! focuses on the negatives — a good antidote to the cleaned up image of the west in so many movies.